How to Sleep Better After Drinking Alcohol

 Take your antioxidants in capsule form.
 A high-quality Astaxanthin or Glutathione supplement might be just the ticket you need to limit alcohol-induced inflammation.
 Both have shown positive effects on sleep quality.
 That way, you can rest up and sleep off the effects of that last vodka soda you probably shouldn’t have had.

 We’ve had great results with Sports Research Astaxanthin and Thorne Research Glutathione.
 As always, your mileage may vary.
 But we get nothing from recommending them, so I hope you’ll consider our “thumbs up” valid.

 Hibernate customers know the importance of sleeping in a bedroom that’s completely pitch black and silent.
 But this even more important after a night of drinking.

 Of course, this won’t matter in those first few hours when you’re dead to the world.
 But after 3-4 hours, when your liver finishes processing the alcohol, your depressed nervous system suddenly sparks to life.
 That makes you hyper-sensitive to random lights and sounds.

 So, if your spouse tends to snore after drinking a few beers, you can bet the house that you’ll be awake as soon as you hear that first nasally growl from the grizzly in your bed.

 Well, you should already be employing black-out curtains.
 And you should already know to keep your phone in another room at night.
 But on nights when it’s especially important to avoid external sounds, a simple white-noise machine can be a great solution.

-Consider one of the easy-to-use white-noise machines from Yogasleep.
+Consider an easy-to-use white-noise machine from Yogasleep.
 Or, in a pinch, an old electric fan can do a fantastic job of drowning out your husband’s snores, cars zooming by on the road, or the pesky squirrels rooting around in the attic.